LnL7/nix-darwin/README.md

 If you use a symlink you'll probably also want to add `services.activate-system.enable = true;` to your configuration.

 > NOTE: the system activation scripts don't overrwrite existing etc files, etc files like `/etc/bashrc` won't be used by default.
-Either modify the existing file to source/import the one from `/etc/static` or remove the file.
+Either modify the existing file to source/import the one from `/etc/static` or remove it.

 ```bash
 git clone git@github.com:LnL7/nix-darwin.git